 Bulleid Merchant Navy class 4-6-2 no. 35006 Peninsular & Oriental SN Co, built 1941

 The Great Western Railway's standard mixed traffic locomotives were the numerous Hall class 4-6-0s introduced in 1924 by C B Collett as a development of Churchward's 'Saint' class.
 The Halls were extremely successful, economical and versatile - as at home with fast freight as they were with express passenger trains.
-When F W Hawksworth became chief mechanical engineer at Swindon in 1941, he set about making a number of design changes to the class, the result being the 'Modified Hall' which was introduced in 1944.
-Production contiunued until 1950, after nationalisation of the railways.
+When F W Hawksworth became Chief Mechanical Engineer at Swindon in 1941, he set about making a number of design changes to the class, the result being the 'Modified Hall' which was introduced in 1944.
+Production continued until 1950, after nationalisation of the railways.
 Foremarke Hall was completed in 1949.
-Restored to working order in 2004, this popular locomotive has proved to be an extremely reliable performer over the ten years before its '10 year' overhaul, re-entering service just in time for last year's Cotswold Festival of Steam.
+Restored to working order in 2004, this popular locomotive has proved to be an extremely reliable performer over the ten years before its '10 year' overhaul, re-entering service just in time for the 2017 Cotswold Festival of Steam.